I’ve been thinking a lot about “positions” lately and what it even means to hold a position.

 So I guess I’m tired of living in a world where, “I’m right; you’re wrong,” determines the nature of discourse.
 What if I’m wrong, and you’re right?
 Or what if we’re both wrong?
 Or even more radical, what if we both have a piece of what’s right?

 There’s a time and place for telling people they’re wrong, don’t mistake me.
 But there’s also a time and place for admitting that we could be wrong too.
-And quite frankly, I see far more of the former than I do of the latter in theological discussion.
+And quit frankly, I see far more of the former than I do of the latter in theological discussion.

 My good friend Mary Sue Dauod put it to me this way: at some point we’ve gotta learn how to live in “contrast but not in opposition,” to borrow her language.
 We don’t always need to oppose perspectives that don’t fall in line with our own.
 Living at peace with our faith doesn’t require combat.
 We can choose to live in contrast instead of conflict.